dboydst1/qbb2022-answers/day2-homework/README.md

-        print(f"line {i} does not have a match") #Print this error counter = counter + 1 #add one to the counter print(vcf1) #print out the vcf1 with the added ref print (counter) #print out the number of entries without a match
+        print(f"line {i} does not have a match") #Print this error counter = counter + 1 #add one to the counter print(vcf1) #print out the vcf1 with the added ref print(f"There are {counter} unmached entries") #print out the number of entries without a match

  #There are 100 entries that do not have a match